What Are Night Guards?

-- Bruxism – Night guards are recommended for individuals who tend to grind their teeth during the day or at night time.
-They are basically preventive in nature and prevent the natural teeth and jaw joints from damage due to the habit of excessive tooth grinding, and habit known as bruxism.
+- Bruxism –nightguards are recommended for individuals who grind their teeth during the day or at night.
+They are preventative in nature and protect the natural teeth and jaw joints from damage or trauma due to the habit of excessive tooth grinding or bruxism.

-- Teeth Clenching –Another use of Nightguards in patients who tend to clench their teeth tightly in various situations such as fear, anger or stress.
-Clenching leads to a direct pressure on the teeth as well as the jaw joints.
-A night guard is prescribed to such patients to reduce the pressure on the teeth and the temporomandibular joint.
+- Teeth Clenching – another use of nightguards is for people who clench their teeth tightly especially in stressful or frustrating situations.
+Clenching leads to direct pressure and stress on the teeth as well as their jaw joints.
+A night guard is prescribed to patients with these habits to reduce the pressure and trauma to the teeth and the jaw joints.

-- Loud Snoring and Sleep Apnea – are you fed up with your partner’s snoring sounds during sleep?
+- Loud Snoring and Sleep Apnea – Are you fed up with your partner’s snoring sounds during sleep?
 Night guards can help with this problem!
-The Nightguards adjust the position of the tongue and lower in such a way that air can pass through freely and airway remains open, thereby reducing the snoring sound.
+Nightguards adjust the position of the tongue and lower it in such a way that allow air to pass through freely.
+Thus, with the airway always open, snoring is reduced.

 Why Should People Grind and Clench Their Teeth Anyway?

-Teeth-grinding and clenching is not always a result of extreme anger as generally understood.
-It happens most often during sleep but can also take place during the day.
-It is most likely to happen in moments of mental stress due to any reason.
-Clenching may also be caused by other reasons than nervous stress.
-One common reason is a nasal obstruction.
-Another form of teeth grinding occurs involuntarily during sleep.
+Teeth grinding and clenching is not always a result of extreme anger as one might assume.
+It happens most often during the sleep but can also take place during the day.
+It is most likely to occur in stressful situations but can also be caused by other factors such as habits, nasal obstruction, or it can also occur involuntarily during sleep.

 Why Guards?
 Why Not Treat the Actual Cause?